-TLDR - All Nvidia GeForce and AMD Radeon Graphics cards are in very short supply worldwide, the situation is getting worse, its likely if you place an order with us that has a Nvidia GeForce or AMD Radeon graphics card there either will be a delay or the potential for a delay, Nvidia/AIB's/UK Gaming Computers can't make it go any faster as demand is simply outstripping supply, the entire market is suffering from unprecedented stock shortages, we are not told we will get stock until literally a day or two before delivery, alternatives are very limited as they too are out of stock, they are not being sold separately, please refrain from asking for updates as we only have the same information as here and it is slowing us down, everyone is in the same boat, this said we are likely the fastest way to get your hands on any RTX 30 series card but please do not contact us for updates as we are unable to handle the volume of enquiries and there is no other information other than what is published here.
+TLDR - All Nvidia GeForce and AMD Radeon Graphics cards are in very short supply worldwide, if you place an order with us that has a Nvidia GeForce or AMD Radeon graphics card then there is the potential for a delay to an order.
+Nvidia/AIB's/UK Gaming Computers can't make it go any faster as demand is simply outstripping supply, the entire market is suffering from unprecedented stock shortages, we are not told we will get stock until literally a day or two before delivery, alternatives are also limited as they too are in short supply.
+Every retailer and system builder is in the same boat.

 Updated 15/4/21 - We wish we had better news but the trend is not changing.
 Availability continues to get worse on all lines but one (RTX 2060).
 The price of bitcoin and other crypto currencies is through the roof and continues to contribute heavily to the shortage.
 Scalpers are winning, anything that does make it to the virtual retail shelf is immediately getting snapped up and ending up on well known auction sites for 3 times the original cost and with demand high, they are selling and will continue to do so when there are buyers.
 Whilst the Suez Canal incident doesn't directly effect GPU supply (they are shipped by air) it does create a customs and port backlog.
 This of course puts us in a very difficult position, and of course has done ever since the launch of 30 series cards and the shortages, without graphics cards, we cant sell full systems, yet at the same time the demand for customers happy to wait for an order because they don't want to pay over inflated prices from scalpers is still there and we still want to offer that outlet.
 Not only is this a order management nightmare ebbing in to resources we simply do not have where we are already stretched because of COVID and other areas of industry shortages but its also getting very difficult to predict.
 Every single allocation we get, our buy price goes up, short term, no problem however when you have graphics cards that have had multiple price hikes listing products with lead times of weeks and months becomes a problem as by the time we reach an order in the allocation queue it could then be uneconomical to supply.
 We are pleased to say, we have yet to cancel and order because we are unable to honour a price from several weeks or months ago but if prices continue to spiral out of control we will have no choice to do so, although rather than just flat out cancel and potentially annoy patient customers realistically its going to be more logical to offer the option to customers to either wait until we can secure more normally priced stock which will lead to further delays or offer the option to cover the difference.
 If it get to this, this is the route we will take.